-The Center for Forensic Science Research & Education offers internships at its location in Willow Grove, PA.
+The Center for Forensic Science Research & Education offers forensic science internships at its location in Willow Grove, PA.
 The internship program is designed to provide students and recent graduates with an opportunity to receive hands-on learning by performing mock casework and validation studies.
 This includes experience working under chain of custody, data analysis, report writing and testimony.
 This internship helps develop the laboratory, management and communication skills needed to prepare students for a career in forensic science.

 Internship opportunities are available in three subject areas: